 In 2009, the GSEs began offering the Home Affordable Refinance Program ("HARP").
 HARP, which has been extended through December 2015, allows borrowers who are not delinquent but who may not otherwise be able to refinance their loans under the current GSE underwriting standards, to refinance their loans.
-We allow the HARP refinances on loans that we insure, regardless of whether the loan meets our current underwriting standards, and we account for the refinance as a loan modification (even where there is a new lender) rather than new insurance written.
+We allow HARP refinances on loans that we insure, regardless of whether the loan meets our current underwriting standards, and we account for the refinance as a loan modification (even where there is a new lender) rather than new insurance written.
 Approximately 16% of our primary insurance in force has benefitted from HARP and is still in force.

 The effect on us of loan modifications depends on how many modified loans subsequently re-default, which in turn can be affected by changes in housing values.
 Re-defaults can result in losses for us that could be greater than we would have paid had the loan not been modified.
 At this point, we cannot predict with a high degree of confidence what the ultimate re-default rate will be.
-In addition, because we do not have information in our database for all of the parameters used to determine which loans are eligible for modification programs, our estimates of the number of loans qualifying for modification programs are inherently uncertain.
+Eligibility under certain loan modification programs can also adversely affect us by creating an incentive for borrowers who are able to make their mortgage payments to become delinquent in an attempt to obtain the benefits of a modification.
+New notices of delinquency increase our incurred losses.
 If legislation is enacted to permit a portion of a borrower's mortgage loan balance to be reduced in bankruptcy and if the borrower re-defaults after such reduction, then the amount we would be responsible to cover would be calculated after adding back the reduction.
-Unless a lender has obtained our prior approval, if a borrower re-defaults after such reduction, and if the borrower re-defaults after such reduction, and if the borrower re-defaults after such reduction, then under the terms of our policy the amount we would be responsible to cover would be calculated net of the reduction.
+Unless a lender has obtained our prior approval, if a borrower's mortgage loan balance is reduced outside the bankruptcy context, including in association with a loan modification, and if the borrower re-defaults after such reduction, then under the terms of our policy the amount we would be responsible to cover would be calculated net of the reduction.